idchlife/kanal-plugins-batteries_bridge/README.md

 ## Contributing

+### If there is interface without bridge for batteries out there - we will be grateful if you contribute new bridge!

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/kanal-plugins-batteries_bridge.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/kanal-plugins-batteries_bridge/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/idchlife/kanal-plugins-batteries_bridge.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/idchlife/kanal-plugins-batteries_bridge/blob/main/CODE_OF_CONDUCT.md).

 ## License